TheQuinbox/textify/README.md

 CLI tool to convert many common document types to plane text.

-## Goals.
+## Why?

 SO many different document types exist today.
 PDFs, EPUB books, Microsoft Word files, etc. All of these need a specialized program to open.
-With one acception.
-Ascii text files.
+With one acception. text files.

 The goal of Textify is to provide an easy CLI tool that let's you convert from many of those common document types to plane text, allowing you to open and read them where ever you want!